femi/ditto/README.md

 	- Ensure that mod_rewrite is enabled (type sudo a2enmod rewrite into terminal)
 	- Restart the server: sudo service restart apache2

-	- Ensure that album_content permissions are setup correctly (git needs write permissions)
+	- Ensure that album_content permissions are setup correctly (git needs write permissions, for example)
+		- album_content must be owned by the www-data user group
 	- sudo service restart apache2

 ### Mac OSX